7.14. Character classification¶

 Technically, this sort of thing should not be allowed—integers are not the same thing as boolean values.
 Nevertheless, the C++ habit of converting automatically between types can be useful.

-identifies the digits 0 through 9, and isspace
+identifies the digits 0 through 9, and isspace, which identifies all

 kinds of “white” space, including spaces, tabs, newlines, and a few